History of the Royal Canadian Air Force: Air Board and the Canadian Air Force

-After the war, Britain committed Canada to the International Convention for Air Navigation, part of the Peace Convention signed by Britain in Paris in 1919.
+Because of Canada's involvement with aviation during the First World War, the government felt obliged to further its responsibilities related to aviation in Canada.
+It was thought that since Canada had a large supply of trained personnel and equipment because of the war, government responsibilities could be better enabled by facilitating civil (non-military) aviation.
+As early as October 1917 a government committee, the Reconstruction and Development Committee, was established to examine issues related to transportation, including air transportation, in the post-war era.
+The future of civil aviation was also determined by Canada's commitment to the International Convention for Air Navigation, part of the convention signed by Britain in Paris in 1919.
 Canada was required to control air navigation and traffic within its borders.
-To accomplish this, Canada instituted the Air Board, whose task was mainly regulatory but it was also responsible for controlling civil aviation and handling air defence.
+For these reasons, Canada instituted the Air Board, whose task was mainly regulatory but it was also responsible for controlling civil aviation and handling air defence.

-One of the Air Board's first responsibilities was managing the operation of over 100 surplus aircraft that been gifted to Canada by the British Government to help Canada with air defence.
+One of the Air Board's first responsibilities was managing the operation of over 100 surplus aircraft that had been gifted to Canada by the British Government to help Canada with air defence.
 Several flying boat aircraft and other equipment had also been donated to Canada by the Americans who had temporarily established naval air stations on the east coast pending formation of the Royal Canadian Naval Air Service.
 The Air Board decided to operate these aircraft in support of civil operations such as forestry, photographic surveying, and anti-smuggling patrols.
-Six air stations were taken over or established by the Air Board in 1920–21 for civil flying operations.
+Six air stations were established by the Air Board in 1920–21 for civil flying operations: Jericho Beach, Morley (later moved to High River), Ottawa, Dartmouth, Victoria Beach and Roberval.

-The Air Board's venture into air defence consisted of providing refresher training to former wartime pilots via a small part-time air militia known as the Canadian Air Force (CAF) at the old Royal Flying Corps air station, Camp Borden.
-Political thinking at the time was that to propose a permanent military air service would not be popular with the public, especially during peacetime.
-This training scheme began in July 1920 and ended in March 1922.
-The air militia was dissolved.
+The Air Board's venture into air defence consisted of providing refresher training to former wartime pilots via a small part-time, non-permanent air militia known as the Canadian Air Force (CAF) at the old Royal Flying Corps air station, Camp Borden.
+Political thinking at the time was that proposing a permanent military air service, especially during peacetime, would not be popular with the public.
+This training scheme began in July 1920 and ended in March 1922 with no new pilots trained.

-The Department of National Defence was formed in 1922 with the amalgamation of the Department of Militia and Defence, the Department of Naval Services and the Air Board with its CAF branch.
-The CAF became a new organization, and by 1923 when the reorganization was finalized, became responsible for all flying operations in Canada, including civil aviation.
-Civil flying operations originally established by the Air Board continued under the CAF.
+In 1922, the Air Board with its CAF branch, the Department of Militia and Defence, and the Department of Naval Services were amalgamated to form the Department of National Defence.
+The CAF became a new organization and by January 1923 when the reorganization was finalized, the CAF became responsible for all flying operations in Canada, including civil aviation.
+The CAF itself was also reorganized, effective 1 July 1922.
+On 25 November 1922, the six Air Board stations were declared CAF stations.